MCN Direct Newswire

 Please visit http://www.pmp.co.uk

-to view these publications, which are fully searchable and represent thousands
+to view any of these publications, all of which are fully searchable and

-of pages of information relevant to the consultant community.
+represent thousands of pages of information relevant to the consultant